Getting here and around

 A 20 minute-drive from Oslo on E6 or E18, and you are in Follo.
 The region on the eastside of the Oslofjord is also easy to get to by bus and train.

-Nesbyen is beautifully situated in the mountain district between Oslo and Bergen.
-Train and bus connections to Nesbyen are good
+Nesbyen is beautifully situated in the mountain district between Oslo and Bergen and has good connections to and from both by bus and railway.

 Situated in the middle of Norway, Røros is easily reached from Oslo and Trondheim.
 Røros Airport is in walking distance from the centre of Røros.